kineticstoolkit/kineticstoolkit_doc/html/_sources/python_conditions.md

 ## 💪 Exercise 1

 We have three timing gates.
-We want to know if an athlete has accelerated, decelerated, or stayed a the same speed between gates 1-2 and gates 2-3.
+We want to know if an athlete has accelerated, decelerated, or kept a constant speed between gates 1-2 and gates 2-3.

 Write a function with the following signature and docstring: